North East rains: Tripura to start bus service via Bangladesh after highway collapses in Meghalaya

 Four die in Meghalaya

-Three Meghalaya residents died due to flash floods in Baghmara and one due to landslides in the South Garo Hills district, Chief Minister Conrad K Sangma said on Friday.
-This took the toll from the floods to nine.
+Three Meghalaya residents died due to flash floods in Baghmara and one due to landslides in the South Garo Hills district in Siju, Chief Minister Conrad K Sangma said on Friday.
+This took the toll from the floods since Thursday to nine.

 On Thursday, four children died after their house collapsed in Shillong’s Nongspung circle, The Times of India reported.
 A 25-year-old woman also died after her house collapsed in Jashiar village in the West Khasi Hills district.